-Brunel Road, Newton Abbot, Devon TQ12 4XX Description The property consists of an impressive Grade I listed former manor house dating back to circa 1550.
+The property consists of an impressive Grade I listed former manor house dating back to circa 1550.
 The building was enlarged in circa 1610 and is noted for its fine 17th century wood carving, oaken staircases, large oak doors, finely decorated plasterwork and magnificent ceilings.
 The south front faces Torquay Road across the house's front lawn.

 The main hall of the house is traditionally located to the west of the main entrance and has a notable plaster ceiling depicting sprays of several different flowers and fruits.
 The dining room, which was formally a library has a similar decorated ceiling as does the Chairmans Parlour which also has a fine fireplace.
 The Long Room, also known as the Great Chamber, is on the first floor and is one of the best great chambers surviving in South West England.

-Currently, the premises is utilised as office accommodation and business meeting space.
+Currently, the premises is utilised as office accommodation and business meeting space whilst the second floor has previously been used as a residential flat.
 Access to the site is located to the front of the property via a small Grade II listed gated narrow lane onto Torquay Road circa 200 meters from the junction of the A380.
-There is also a good sized surfaced car park included located to the rear of the house and separated by the access road into Forde House, Teignbridge Council's main office.

-Brunel Road, Newton Abbot, Devon TQ12 4XX

 History

 The present house was built around 1550 and substantially enlarged around 1610 by Sir Richard Reynell, Member of Parliament for Mitchell in Cornwall and his wife Lucy Brandon.
 The house was built with an E-shaped floor plan which may have been an honour of Queen Elizabeth I who had recently died.
 The grounds were originally extensive and included the whole of Decoy (so named because wildfowl were decoyed there to extend the houses larder) as well as a deer park.

 King Charles I

 On the 15th September 1625 King Charles I stayed at the house overnight on his way to Plymouth to inspect the fleet and enjoyed dinner in the main hall.
 This was followed by a court which the King held in the dining room where he knighted the hosts nephews, Richard Reynell, his brother Thomas Reynell and John Yonge eldest son of the diarist Walter Yonge.
 He returned later and stayed for a further two nights and slept in the first floor rooms adjoining the drawing room which was probably the Reynell's own bedroom.

 Oliver Cromwell

 During the Civil War, Forde House gave shelter to Oliver Cromwell and Colonel Fairfax on 24th January 1646 on their way to capture Dartmouth before the second Siege of Exeter.
 We may surmise that the Parliamentarians were somewhat unwelcome guests at Forde, which twenty years previously had entertained a King.

 Courtenay

 In 1648 the estate passed to the Courtenay family via marriage of Margaret Waller, only daughter and heiress of Sir William Waller by his wife Jane Reynell the Heiress of Forde.
-By this time Powderham Castle had been badly damaged during the Civil War and Forde House became the Courtenay's principle residence.
+By this time Powderham Castle had been badly damaged during the Civil War and Forde House became the Courtenay's principal residence.